Developing Extraordinary Leaders

 Since working as a Wall Street Investment Banker in the 1980s and then a Clinical Social Worker in the 1990s, I’ve been combining business experience with people wisdom to support extraordinary leaders for almost 20 years.

 Living in Philadelphia for ten years and New York City for twenty years before that, I’ve met a lot people who think they’re great leaders – and a few of them actually are.
 I’ve gotten to know who’s the real deal and who’s not; who’s full of potential and who’s just full of themselves.
 In my experience, one thing great leaders value is the truth, especially when it’s about them and the things they need to change.
 So I’ve developed a fairly sophisticated “BS meter” that I use to save my clients valuable time in their leadership development.

 I expect you’re here because leadership is important to you.

 So what distinguishes outstanding leaders?
 Current research points to emotional intelligence as a crucial factor.
 And the foundation of emotional intelligence is self-awareness.
 Without that, you’re lost as a leader in today’s VUCA – volatile, uncertain, complex, and ambiguous – world.

 I help leaders develop greater self-awareness along with a deeper connection to their soul – to the essence of who they are.
 And if that sounds airy-fairy or New Agey to you, I understand.
 It sounds that way to me too sometimes.
-But I know that connecting directly to your essence – the core of who you are – is the most powerful way to generate dramatic and successful change for an individual leader, a team, or an entire organization.
+But I know that connecting deeply to your essence – to the core of who you are – is the most powerful way to generate dramatic and successful change for an individual leader, a team, or an entire organization.

 If you know yourself well – you’re clear on what motivates you and the future vision you want to create – and you operate with a high degree of self-awareness, you’ll produce dramatic results, consistently.
 The idea is simple; the process of getting there can be challenging.